George Best: Manchester United

 New manager Frank O'Farrell led United to an 8th-place finish in 1971–72.
 Highlights for Best included hat-tricks against West Ham United and Southampton, as well as a goal against Sheffield United that came after he beat four defenders in a mazy run.
-However, he was also sent off against Chelsea, was the subject of death threats, and failed to turn up for training for a whole week in January as he instead spent his time with Miss Great Britain 1971, Carolyn Moore.
-On 17 November, he was the subject of Eamonn Andrews's biographical television show This Is Your Life when he was surprised at a central London restaurant.
+However, he was also sent off against Chelsea, was the subject of death threats and failed to turn up for training for a whole week in January.
+Instead, he spent his time with Miss Great Britain 1971, Carolyn Moore.
+On 17 November, he was the subject of the biographical television show This Is Your Life, when he was surprised by Eamonn Andrews at a central London restaurant.
 He would be the subject for a second time in 2003 when Michael Aspel surprised him at Teddington Studios.
 With 27 goals in 54 appearances, Best finished as the club's top-scorer for the sixth – and final – consecutive season.
-Best then announced his retirement from football, but nevertheless turned up for pre-season training, and continued to play.
+Best then announced his retirement from football, but nevertheless turned up for pre-season training and continued to play.